First Time Students

-- Pay your $300 deposit to the Controller's Office.
-Once you have paid your deposit then your file is sent to The Advising Center;
+- Pay the $300 deposit to the Controller's Office.
+Your file will then be sent to the Advising Center.

-- The Advising Center will put together information about the math placement exam and registration process and email it to you before registration begins.
+- Before registration begins, The Advising Center will send you an email regarding the math placement exam and registration process.

-- Once you receive your registration email, call The Advising Center at 904-256-7170 and set up an advising appointment.
-You can either come into our office, or be advised on the phone.
-Once you are advised you will then register on-line.
+- Once you receive your registration email, please contact The Advising Center at 904-256-7170 and set up an advising appointment.
+You can choose to either come into our office, or be advised over the phone.
+Once you are advised, you will then register on-line.

 - Prior to your advising appointment, you will be pre-registered in several selected, appropriate courses for your designated major.